Open Letter to Parents: Two Philosophies To Guide Them (Part I)

 "It is not the critic who counts...
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood... who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly."

-This philosophy is simple but profound, asserting that being in the arena is more important than avoiding failure.
-Your son will experience failure, and he will encounter critics.
-But those are small prices to pay in comparison to an unlived life.
-This belief encourages him to compete, to try, and to risk failure—because it is in action that growth and fulfillment are found.
-This philosophy encourages him to rate himself on whether or not he chose to step into the arena, rather than if he won the contest.
-The courage to step into the arena is the foundation of a meaningful life.
+This philosophy is simple but profound: being in the arena matters more than avoiding failure.
+Your son or daughter will experience failure and face critics—but those are small prices to pay compared to an unlived life.
+This belief encourages them to compete, to try, and to risk failure—because growth and fulfillment are found in action.

 How You Can Support This Philosophy